California Racial Justice Act

 Bay Area Racial Disparity Data

 Existing prosecution and sentencing data from our intelligence platform, relevant to RJA statistical claims.
+See Prosecution Watch for detailed charging data and Sentencing Analytics for sentencing disparity analysis by county.

 | County | Felony Filing Rate | Decline Rate | Diversion Rate | PD/DA Parity |